learies/api_yamdb/README.md

 python manage.py migrate
 ```

-Use management command for importing data with CSV file into the SQLite data base:
+Use management command for importing data from CSV file format into the SQLite data base:
 ```bash
 python script_db.py
 ```